curran/dataviz-project-template-proposal/README.md

 Also, you can study the [source](https://raw.githubusercontent.com/curran/dataviz-project-template-proposal/master/README.md) to figure out Markdown formatting.
 You can use the GitHub built-in editor to edit the document.

-## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
- * (insert your question or task here) Is there any correlation between X and Y?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?

-## Sketches

-(insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)

 ## Open Questions